joshbg2k/ReactNativeIssueViewerApp/README.md

 # Before Getting Started

-Thanks for taking the time to reivew this project!
+Thanks for taking the time to review this project!

 You will not be able to run this project without supplying a GitHub auth token.
 To make this easy, I created a file called [`env`](https://github.com/joshbg2k/ReactNativeIssueViewerApp/blob/main/env) at the root level of this project.
 Take these steps to set up your token: